 I always struggled with this interview question: “tell us a time you failed, and how did you recover from it.”
 It’s ironic because answering this question should be easy for me as I have been involved in so many different activities, but it never was.
 Maybe because I never saw the act of doing something and not succeeding at it as a failure because I simply get satisfied from just doing it.

 But on this 12th of August 2018, I have experienced what failure truly feels like.
 It felt like I was a looser, like I was left out, it felt like a waste of time and money, and it felt shameful.
-What was different this time: I had complete control on how that day would go and I did not hold on to it.
+What was different this time: I had complete control on how that day could have gone but I failed to hold on to it.

 I had been training for 2 months to run a 5K at the BTNBig10K race in Chicago.
 The day of the event, I thought it would be nice to have some company, someone to cheer for me, someone to capture the moment as I pass through the finish line.
 But I had suspected that the friend I had invited may not have been the best company to have that day; in fact we got in a heated argument the day prior while we were on the way to our hotel in Chicago.
-That had already put me in an angry mood which was a sign I what I should not have expected any better the next day.
+That had got to be a sign already, it had put me in an irritated mood and the next day was not any better which took away my focus on the race.

 The day of the race, I woke up exhausted because I went to bed angry, I could not rest.
 As I was trying to get up, my friend started asking questions I found provoking.
 I started feeling unhappy.
-I felt that friend did not have my best interest at heart at that moment and she was being on the way of me getting ready for my race as we were both trying to get ready at the same time.
-More bickering followed, we left the hotel late, we got lost on the way, and by the time I arrived at the starting line, there were no starting lines; the race had already started and I was not allowed to run.
+I felt that friend did not have my best interest at heart at that moment, and sharing the rooms to prepare for the day was getting difficult.

 I sat on the grass frazzled, 20 minutes later I saw the runner arriving, cheering, getting their metals;